Mercerenies/latitude/docs/tutorial/meta.md

 methods are invoked the same way variables are accessed, you can treat it the same way you would treat a variable.

+Sigils are stored in the `meta sigil` object.
+When importing a module, the `meta` object is never imported, even with `importAll`.
+For this reason, if you wish to provide sigils as part of a module, you must store them in a different place.
+Every module object has a `sigils` slot, to which you can attach arbitrary sigils.

+    ;;* MODULE sigil-module
+    ;;* PACKAGE com.example.latitude.tutorial

+    sigil-module := $whereAmI.

+    meta sigil mysigil := { ... }.
+    sigil-module sigils mysigil := #'(meta sigil mysigil).

+    sigil-module.

+Then, when importing the module, you can use `importAllSigils` to explicitly import sigils into the current meta.

+    use 'sigil-module importAllSigils.

 ## Summary

 Latitude's strength comes in its ability to define new control